Federal Reserve Board East Building: Federal Reserve Board

 In July 2018, the building was transferred to the Federal Reserve Board of Governors, whose headquarters, the Eccles Building, is across the street to the west.
 The building was planned to be renovated.
-The renovation attracted attention as an early test of the Trump administration's efforts to promote neoclassical rather than modern architecture.
+The renovation attracted attention as an early test of the first Trump administration's efforts to promote neoclassical rather than modern architecture.

+The renovation plan approved in 2021 would construct a new addition to the north of the existing structure with five stories above ground, and three below ground extending below 20th Street.
+The center wing of the original building would be demolished to enable a large skylight-covered atrium to be constructed in the center of the building.
+A new underground parking structure would be constructed to the south and west of the existing structure.
+Existing decorative cast aluminum ornamentation at the window openings would be retained and restored.

 Architectural description

 The structure is a three-story E-shaped building featuring a raised basement, shallow projecting corner pavilions, and a gabled tile roof.
 The structural system is composed of a concealed steel frame and concrete floors.
 At the east, south, and west elevations the building is surrounded by raised terrace separated from the exterior walls by an areaway.
 The principal exterior building materials consist of marble on the east, south, and west facades; limestone within the two courtyards; and stucco on the north facades of the east and west wings.

 The primary facade is faced in white Georgia marble and features a thirteen bay, engaged double-height colonnade of fluted Doric pilasters flanked by shallow projecting corner pavilions.
 A large entablature composed of a plain frieze and enriched ornamental cavetto cornice surmounts these pilasters.
 A single-height entrance pavilion composed of three pedimented formal entryways is centered on the facade.

 Notable interior spaces include an elaborate marble entrance lobby, marble stair and elevator lobbies, and an ornamental auditorium space, all of which feature decorative painted finishes on ornamental plaster and compo features.
 An elaborate wood panelled primary executive office suite is located on the second floor.

+Prior to the renovations, the building had 126,388 square feet of gross building area, and was on a 3.18-acre site.